Tisiphone (daughter of Alcmaeon)

 In Greek mythology, Tisiphone (/tɪˈsɪfəni/ tiss-IF-ə-nee; Τισιφόνη) is the daughter of Alcmaeon, Argive hero and one of the Epigoni, and Manto, the daughter of Tiresias.
-As an infant Tisiphone was given to the care of the royal couple of Corinth, but as she grew up the queen sold her as slave, jealous of her great beauty.
+As an infant Tisiphone was given to the care of the royal couple of Corinth, but as she grew up the queen sold her as slave, envious of her great beauty.
 Tisiphone was eventually reunited with her birth family.

 Tisiphone's story is mostly known from second-century sources, but it is known she originally appeared in Alcmaeon in Corinth, a lost drama of the fifth century BC, thanks to surviving fragments.

 Mythology

 Apollodorus

 According to second-century author Apollodorus, during Alcmaeon's madness following his murder of his mother Eriphyle, he fathered two children on Manto the daughter of Tiresias; Tisiphone and her brother Amphilochus, who might have been twins and were probably born at Delphi, where their mother lived at the time.
 Alcmaeon quickly brought his infants to Corinth and trusted them on king Creon to raise them and keep them safe.

 Years passed and Tisiphone grew to be an exceedingly beautiful maiden, which caused Creon's wife discomfort and fear that Creon might decide to set her aside in order to marry Tisiphone instead.
 To prevent that, the queen sold Tisiphone as a slave, and as it happened the buyer proved to be none other than her father Alcmaeon himself, who did not recognise his daughter and kept her as a maid.
 Alcmaeon also went to Corinth and recovered his son as well.